oejames/confluence-validator/README.md

    forge deploy
    ```

-9. Install the app in your Atlassian Confluence Cloud (note: this command will install to the development environment):
+9. Install the app in your Atlassian Confluence Cloud site (note: this command will install to the development environment):
    ```
    forge install
    ```